iamrakesh/ng-extensions-aot-and-jit/README.md

 }
 ```

-Implementation extends Angular's 'SystemJsNgModuleLoader' and overrides 'load(path: string): Promise' method and checks for above custom URL pattern and if it is, then uses custom implementation to create 'script' tag for the UMD Js resouce URL (impl. of which can be seen in 'doImportScript' function in 'extension-loader.ts').
+Implementation extends Angular's 'SystemJsNgModuleLoader' and overrides 'load(path: string): Promise' method and checks for above custom URL pattern and if it is, then uses custom implementation to create 'script' tag for the AOT ready UMD Js resouce URL (impl. of which can be seen in 'doImportScript' function in 'extension-loader.ts').

 ```
 @Injectable({